Dehypnotic/comfyui-numbered-text/README.md

 # Numbered Text (ComfyUI custom node)
 Node for handling text with automatic numbering of divisions and extraction of selected division(s).

-A new text division is created for every Return (CR).
+A new text division is created for every Return/Enter.

 Pick a text divison via the index and output only that text’s content (without the optional “n. ” prefix).
 Alternatively select several text divisions and an optional separator string.
 Empty lines are ignored.